 Feature ratings cite the platform’s public documentation where available and operator-reported behavior where it isn’t.
 “Partial” means the capability is present but limited or operator- managed; “Add-on” means it’s a separately-billed module; “Manual” means it’s possible by hand but not enforced.

-For CannAgent, every ✓ ships in production today on the two stores Doug runs.
+For CannAgent, every ✓ ships in production today on real WA dispensary floors.
 Every ✕ is a feature we don’t have — said directly because the honesty is the credibility move.

 Found something wrong, missing, or out of date?
 Email doug@cannagent.ai — we update the page.